Sapho (play): The play

-After out-of-town tryouts in Chicago and other cities, Sapho opened in New York at the old (1882-1904) Wallack's Theatre on Broadway and 30th Street on February 5, 1900.
+After out-of-town tryouts in Chicago and other cities, Sapho opened in New York at the old (1881–1915) Wallack's Theatre on Broadway and 30th Street on February 5, 1900.
+The production's sets were designed by the painter Ernest Albert.
 Reviews were negative and the press predicted it would flop.
 The show's notoriety kept it going however, and it ran in New York for a total of 83 performances in 1900.
 From 1901 through 1913 Nethersole took it on tour to cities throughout America, as well as London and Australia.
 She brought the play back to New York in 1905, 1908, 1910 and 1913, in the later years sometimes just playing the third act.
 The play remained controversial, with municipal authorities in some cities continuing to ban performances entirely or insisting on changes in dialogue or costume.

 Actors playing Jean Gaussin in the Nethersole productions included Hamilton Revelle (February through May 1900), G. Harrison Hunter (November 1900, and 1910), Slaine Mills (1905), and Winnington Barnes (1913).

 The original Broadway choreographer was Carl Marwig and settings were by Ernest Albert.